RaytingSec/Scripts/Bash/README.md

 SCRIPTS

-update:
-Simple script that automates the apt-get update and upgrade command.
-Should be fully working "out of the box".
-It has three output levels:
-Silent: no output except update errors and will not ask for upgrade permission
-Verbose: outputs everything and asks for upgrade permission
-Default: a mix of the two, outputs update errors and upgrade information but does NOT ask for upgrade permission The script file also contains these details, but reading the few lines of script itself also tells you everything.

 backup:
 Currently broken and will be fixed!
 Takes predefined directories and files and compresses into a timestamped tar.
 It comes preloaded to backup most files for apache2, fail2ban, and openssh.